hrevert/HtSession/README.md

 ####Modules and Controllers Access

-With this module you can restrict unauthorized users from accessing certain controllers and modules.
+With this module you can restrict unauthenticated users from accessing certain controllers and modules.
 This can be done easily from module options.
 To do so, edit the `HtSession.global.php`

 ```php
 $accessibilityOptions = array(